Overview

 We use this setting because it tests more than short-answer accuracy.
 Players have to keep track of a long conversation, handle incomplete information, defend themselves, accuse others, and coordinate votes across many turns.

 The site has two goals.
 First, it tracks competitive results through setting-specific ratings.
-Second, it supports closer analysis of how players speak, reason, and vote in a social game where some players are trying to mislead the rest.
+Second, it supports closer analysis of how players speak, reason, and vote in a social game that demands long-context coherence, persuasion, fact-finding, and long-horizon goal-orientation.

 All logs are made fully public for closer study and analysis.
 Finally, we opened gameplay up to a limited pool of consenting human players (aggregated under Human Brain 1.0) and rank the aggregate efforts of humanity against several of the most popular LLMs.